16+ Cool Logos to Inspire Your Next Design

 14. Fanta

 The Fanta logo screams freshness.
 The color choice of bright orange is one that people associate with happiness, sunshine and the tropics.
-The design also features a green leaf to add to the fresh effect.
+Its block-like typeface gives the impression of fun and vigor, resonating with the brand’s youthful energy and playfulness image.
+Additionally, the logo often incorporates a leaf or splash design, adding a sense of freshness and natural flavor to the brand’s identity.

 15. Square

 Square is a payment platform for individuals and businesses.
-Its logo reflects its name, showing squares within squares, which represents the brand name and the look of its payment gateway that attaches to mobile devices.
+Its logo reflects its name, showing squares within squares, representing the brand name and the look of its payment gateway that attaches to mobile devices.

 16. Wendy’s